What is reflective practice?

 - Recognising emotional triggers

-The combination of the ever-increasing technological advances in society combined with our constant access to emails, telephone/video calls and social media interactions is causing the time we spend on reflection to be reduced.
+The combination of the ever-increasing technological advances in society combined with our constant access to emails, telephone/video calls and social media interactions are causing the time we spend on reflection to be reduced.

 As a result, reflection can sometimes be viewed as complex and even worse, a ‘waste of time.’